tencentyun/intlcloud-documents/API/API 3.0/安全/密钥管理服务/kms-2019-01-18/密钥相关接口/查询密钥轮换状态_intl.md

 API domain name: kms.tencentcloudapi.com

-This API queries whether key rotation is enabled for the specified customer master key (CMK).
+This API is used to query whether key rotation is enabled for a specified customer master key (CMK).

 API request rate limit: 100 requests/sec.